Abhi5h3k/Phantom-AI-Interview/README.md

 ✅ **Phantom Mode** – Operates entirely with hotkey shortcuts, eliminating the need for a visible GUI.
 ✅ **Active Listening Mode** – AI stays alert for real-time interactions and responses.
 ✅ **Clipboard Jacking** – Silently captures copied text, sends it to an LLM, and retrieves a response without detection.
-✅ **Ethical Concerns & Security Risks** – Exploring both the potential and dangers of AI-driven automation.
-✅ **Future of AI in Productivity & Cheating Prevention** – Discussing real-world implications and countermeasures.

 **💡 Note:** This project uses an open-source LLM on CPU.
 Performance and accuracy can be significantly improved with GPU acceleration, larger models, or by switching to GPT API with optimized prompts.